travis-ci/docs-travis-ci-com/user/insights/sreql-language.md

 ---

-While adding a probe you find the **EDIT QUERY** button in the **Query** field.
-The button displays a window where you can edit and test all your queries.
+While adding a probe, you find the **EDIT QUERY** button in the **Query** field.
+The button displays a window to edit and test all your queries.

 ![probeEditor](/user/images-insights/probeEditor.png)

-Go to the **Plugin** drop-down menu and select the plugin you want to use, click the **LOAD** button and you will see how the Sample JSON displays.
+Go to the **Plugin** drop-down menu and select the plugin you want to use, click the **LOAD** button, and you will see how the Sample JSON displays.

-Add any query you want to test in the **Query** space, click the button **RUN QUERY** and you will receive an Output for the specific query.
+Add any query you want to test in the **Query** space, click the button **RUN QUERY**, and you will receive an Output for the specific query.

 ## Query Language

-Travis Insights uses **SREQL** as a query language, SREQL is a readable and easy scripting language based on SQL syntax that allows you to track state changes and compare to known/desired configurations.
+Travis Insights uses **SREQL** as a query language.
+SREQL is a readable and easy scripting language based on SQL syntax that allows you to track state changes and compare them to known/desired configurations.
-The language lets you work with selector mechanisms, boolean logic, type system, and string concatenation.
+In Addition, the language lets you work with selector mechanisms, boolean logic, type system, and string concatenation.

 ## SREQL Data Types
 ### Simple Types